'SNL' Anchor Unloads On 'Bitch' And 'Cheap Cracker' Trump

 Che read out one of the president’s tweets saying that Cruz had been “told by the Democrats that you must be nasty to Trump.”

 “Oh, really, Donald, you bitch?
 Was she nasty to you? ...
 This isn’t that complicated, man.
 It’s hurricane relief.
 These people need help.
 You just did this for white people, twice.
-Do the same thing,” Che said.
+Do the same thing,” Che said, referring to the federal response to Hurricane Harvey that hit southeastern late Texas in August and Hurricane Irma that soon thereafter hammered Florida .

 Watch the comedian’s takedown of Trump in the clip below: